Data Privacy and Security Guidelines

 Data is encrypted in transmission (including via web interface) at no less than 128-bit level encryption.

-MHE or an MHE authorized party performs a security scan of the application, computer systems and network housing PII using a commercially available security scanning system on a periodic basis.
+McGraw Hill or an McGraw Hill authorized party performs a security scan of the application, computer systems and network housing PII using a commercially available security scanning system on a periodic basis.

-In the event of a Security Incident, MHE shall (i) investigate the Security Incident, identify the impact of the Security Incident and take commercially reasonable actions to mitigate the effects of any such Security Incident, (ii) timely provide any notifications to Subscriber or individuals affected by the Security Incident that MHE is required by law, subject to applicable confidentiality obligations and to the extent allowed and/or required by and not prohibited by Applicable Laws or law enforcement.
+In the event of a Security Incident, McGraw Hill shall (i) investigate the Security Incident, identify the impact of the Security Incident and take commercially reasonable actions to mitigate the effects of any such Security Incident, (ii) timely provide any notifications to Subscriber or individuals affected by the Security Incident that McGraw Hill is required by law, subject to applicable confidentiality obligations and to the extent allowed and/or required by and not prohibited by Applicable Laws or law enforcement.

-Except to the extent prohibited by Applicable Laws or law enforcement, MHE shall, upon Subscriber’s written request, provide Subscriber with a description of the Security Incident and the type of data that was the subject of the Security Incident.
+Except to the extent prohibited by Applicable Laws or law enforcement, McGraw Hill shall, upon Subscriber's written request, provide Subscriber with a description of the Security Incident and the type of data that was the subject of the Security Incident.

-Upon written request by Subscriber, which request shall be no more frequently than once per twelve (12) month period, MHE shall respond to security questionnaires provided by Subscriber, with regard to MHE's information security program applicable to the Services, provided that such information is available in the ordinary course of business for MHE and it is not subject to any restrictions pursuant to MHE’s privacy or data protection or information security-related policies or standards.
-Disclosure of any such information shall not compromise MHE’s confidentiality obligations and/or legal obligations or privileges.
-Additionally, in no event shall MHE be required to make any disclosures prohibited by Applicable Laws.
-All the information provided to Subscriber under this section shall be Confidential Information of MHE and shall be treated as such by the Subscriber.
+Upon written request by Subscriber, which request shall be no more frequently than once per twelve (12) month period, McGraw Hill shall respond to security questionnaires provided by Subscriber, with regard to McGraw Hill's information security program applicable to the Services, provided that such information is available in the ordinary course of business for McGraw Hill and it is not subject to any restrictions pursuant to McGraw Hill's privacy or data protection or information security-related policies or standards.
+Disclosure of any such information shall not compromise McGraw Hill's confidentiality obligations and/or legal obligations or privileges.
+Additionally, in no event shall McGraw Hill be required to make any disclosures prohibited by Applicable Laws.
+All the information provided to Subscriber under this section shall be Confidential Information of McGraw Hill and shall be treated as such by the Subscriber.

-Upon written request by Subscriber, which request shall be no more frequently than once per twelve (12) month period, MHE's data security measures may be reviewed by Subscriber through an informal audit of policies and procedures or through an independent auditor’s inspection of security methods used within MHE's infrastructure, storage, and other physical security, any such audit to be at Subscriber’s sole expense and subject to a mutually agreeable confidentiality agreement and at mutually agreeable timing, or, alternatively, MHE may provide Subscriber with a copy of any third party audit that MHE may have commissioned.
+Upon written request by Subscriber, which request shall be no more frequently than once per twelve (12) month period, McGraw Hill's data security measures may be reviewed by Subscriber through an informal audit of policies and procedures or through an independent auditor's inspection of security methods used within McGraw Hill's infrastructure, storage, and other physical security, any such audit to be at Subscriber's sole expense and subject to a mutually agreeable confidentiality agreement and at mutually agreeable timing, or, alternatively, McGraw Hill may provide Subscriber with a copy of any third party audit that McGraw Hill may have commissioned.

-MHE will use commercially reasonable efforts to retain End User Data in accordance with MHE’s End User Data retention policies.
+McGraw Hill will use commercially reasonable efforts to retain End User Data in accordance with McGraw Hill's End User Data retention policies.